 CI/CD for Python

-Buddy lets you create delivery pipelines that will build, test and deploy your Python application on a single push to branch.
+Buddy lets you create delivery pipelines that will build, test and deploy your Python application on a single push to a branch.
 The pipelines consist of actions that you can configure depending on your needs.

 Configuration is very easy and takes only a couple of minutes.